-Know your species – how to tell the difference between a frog and a toad
+How to tell the difference between frogs and toads

 It is important to know that as long as you haven’t introduced additional frogs into your pond, there is no such thing as too much spawn.
 Unfortunately it’s a tough life for a tadpole – they have a number of natural predators and are susceptible to various amphibian diseases.
 Because of this, female frogs lay thousands of egg each year and only a tiny fraction of them will survive to adulthood.
 Your pond may contain a big black mass of writhing tadpoles, but this is how it is meant to be.
 Just kick back and enjoy watching these amazing amphibians.